 Here’s what you need to know about Smith:

-The Star Tribune report said that Dayton is being “widely advised” to select a woman to take over Franken’s seat “given the circumstances” of his departure.
+The Star Tribune report said that Dayton was being “widely advised” to select a woman to take over Franken’s seat “given the circumstances” of his departure.

 “I feel in this environment, and given what’s happening … a woman would be very appropriate,” Minnesota Rep. Frank Hornstein told the Star Tribune.

-If Smith ends up being selected, that would put state Sen. Michelle Fischbach, a Republican, as lieutenant governor.
+With Smith being selected, state Senator Michelle Fischbach, a Republican, will serve as lieutenant governor.

 The result of Smith being selected to take over the seat and subsequent special election opens the door for Minnesota’s elections next year to be “among the most costly and closely watched in the nation,” according to the Star Tribune.